Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 1. Know your worth before the interview

-Before you go into an interview, you should have a clear idea of what kind of salary range is fair.
+Before going into any interview, you should have a clear idea of what kind of salary range is fair.
 Otherwise, you risk getting lowballed by employers or passed up because they think you’re asking for too much.

-To help you get prepared before the interview, you’ll want a game plan for how you’ll expand on the information in your resume and cover letter, rather than just repeating information.
+To help you prepare beforehand, have a game plan for expanding on the information in your resume and cover letter rather than just repeating it.

 You can try preparing a list of your documented experiences and achievements, and get ready to elaborate on them with detailed examples of your successes.